 2. Accelerated College Classes

-Ideal for: Working students or students with family obligations; however, any college student might benefit from accelerated courses.
+Ideal for: Working students or students with family obligations, but any college student might benefit from accelerated courses

 3. CLEP Exams